 - A student who has been classified as an in-state resident by another NSHE institution.

-Financial Aid.
 The University of Nevada, Reno offers institutional grants and scholarship opportunities based on merit or financial need for students who do not have the opportunity to apply for Free Application for Federal Student Aid (FAFSA).
 Additionally, non-FAFSA eligible students can apply for private scholarships.
-Please visit The Center: Every Student.
-Every Story for a list of scholarships or additional scholarship assistance.

-It is important to recognize the resiliency that undocumented students have but continue to acknowledge that at times the challenges that these students face can affect their mental health, self-esteem, relationships and well-being.
+It is important to recognize the resiliency of undocumented students and continue to acknowledge the challenges impacting these student's mental health, self-esteem and well-being.
 The University strives in supporting all students and their unique challenges through supportive services.
 Below you will find on campus counseling services for students.